Our state-of-the-art, purpose-built campus opened in September 2016.

 We are continuously expanding our courses, which means our building is ever-changing.
-September 2018 saw the first cohort of Adult Nursing students begin their degree in our new clinical-skills lab and in September 2019 we will house our very first Acting students in a brand new drama studio to accommodate our Acting students.
+September 2018 saw the first cohort of Adult Nursing students begin their degree in our new clinical-skills lab and in September 2019 we opened a brand new drama studio to accommodate our Acting students.

 We have gone from housing just 17 students in 2015, to over 600 students in 2019 and we are not stopping there.